Ram-N/weatherData/Examples2.md

 	#We can specify the additional parameter region
     getStationCode("Buffalo", region="WY")

-  <p>This function will return a record containing matches to a given station name, and the 4 letter code can then be used in the arguments to other functions such as <code>getWeatherForDate()</code>
+This function will return a record containing matches to a given station name, and the 4 letter code can then be used in the arguments to other functions such as <code>getWeatherForDate()</code>

     > getStationCode("Buffalo", region="WY")
 	  [[1]]